sacert/Spectrum/README.md

 </p>

 # Spectrum
 A small iOS app to determine colours from camera which aids the colour blind.
-Feel free to use this program in any way fit.

 # Screenshots